uio-bmi/IN-BIOSx000/index.md

  * an *individual* home project combined with an oral exam presentation of the home project followed by questioning / discussion on December 1st and 2nd.
 Students will present their work to 2 teachers, followed by some questioning (approx 20 minutes in total for each student).
 This home exam will be handed out to all participants after the lectures.
 Time slots will be assigned randomly.
  * a 2 hour written digital exam at Silurveien 2 on December 1st 2022 from 17.00 to 19.00.

+The exams are graded on a pass/fail scale.

 ### Written exams from previous years